SpatialAudioGathering/reviewing-guide-SAG/Paper-Review.md

 #### 4: State your rating, and give a justification.

 Finally, state your recommendation (Strong Accept, Accept, Weak Accept, Borderline, Weak Reject, Reject or Strong Reject).
 Clearly state why you are making this recommendation.
-Please take a moment to contextualise this rating within the question that guides our decisions for NIME content: ***Does this submission present a unique, important, and useful enhancement to NIME community knowledge?
+Please take a moment to contextualise this rating within the question that guides our decisions for SAG content: ***Does this submission present a unique, important, and useful enhancement to the field's body of knowledge?
 Why or why not?***

 ### Review FAQs